sdflem/git-cheatsheet-2023-01spring/git_cheatsheet.md

 Save all staged changes to the local repository as a new commit.

 `git log`
 Basic command for inspecting the version history.
+Hit the Q key to quit.

 `gloga`
 `git log --oneline --decorate --graph --all`
 A version of the `git log` command which displays the version history as a graph.
+Hit the Q key to quit.